ThreatConnect-Inc/threatconnect-java/README.md

 ## Java SDK Architecture Overview
-The Java SDK divides operations into read(HTTP GET requests) and write(HTTP PUT, POST, and DELETE requests), and provides adpaters for each entity exposed by the ThreatConnect API.
+The Java SDK divides operations into read and write.
+It provides adapters for each entity exposed by the ThreatConnect API.
 Thus, you'll find classes like `TagReaderAdapter` and `FileIndicatorwriterAdapter`.  `ReaderAdapterFactory` and `WriterAdapterFactory` can instantiate all available readers and writers.
 Entities are represented by basic DTO classes: `Address`, `Document`, `Threat`, etc.

 ## Required Configuration
 For the Java SDK to work, API calls must be allowed by ThreatConnect and an API